cliff15037/Project_Boardgame/README.md

 This is a simple Go game that allows three players to participate.
 The rules are identical to those of traditional Go, with the primary difference being the addition of a third player (the Blue one).
 Players of different colors are enemies to each other.
 They can cooperate to trap one another or try to win independently.

+The successful version 0.0 game is in multi_go_0.0.py